 I am convinced that the inscription on the front fly begins with 日五 - day 5, the day this was published - and ends with 著者 - author.
 What comes in between ...?
 Au$1000

 WILLIAMSON, W.C.
 [William Cotter].
 Lectures on the Care and Treatment of the Insane for the instruction of attendants and nurses.
 Sydney, Govt Printer 1885.
-Octavo semi limp roan titled in gilt on the front (wear to edges and tips).
+Octavo publisher's semi limp roan titled in gilt on the front (wear to edges and tips).
 Inner front hinge rudely repaired with brown paper; a used but most acceptable copy.
 Ownership stamp of the Hospital for the Insane, Newcastle at the beginning of the text.
 Au$450

 "The tiny and very insufficient "handbook" for attendants, published by Dr. L.S.
 Forbes Winslow, was, until a few weeks ago, the only volume containing practical instructions," says F. Norton Manning in his preface.
 An English handbook from the Medico-Psychological Association arrived while this going to press and still, "neither ... cover the whole ground, but ... are steps in the right direction".